Johannes Terserus: Education and career

 In 1640 he was appointed as third theology professor at the Royal Academy of Turku and served as the university's rector in 1645.
 In 1647, during his stay in Stockholm, he taught Hebrew to Queen Kristina.
 In 1648 he was appointed second theology professor in Uppsala and became a Doctor of Theology.
 In 1649 he started to work on a critical edition of the Old Testament with basic text and Latin translation.
-He also participated in politics and became a member of the Riksdag in 1650.
+He also participated in politics and became a member of the Riksdag of the Estates in 1650.